 Louis Navellier is editor of the following investment newsletters: Blue Chip Growth, Emerging Growth, Dividend Investor, Global Growth and Quantum Growth.
 This review will focus on his Blue Chip Growth and Emerging Growth newsletters but is also pertinent to all his publications, as he essentially takes the same approach for all of his publications.
 The only real difference lies in the types of stocks selected for each newsletter.

-Editor Louis Navellier is a former computer programmer who has leveraged his programming skills to become quite prominent in the investing newsletter world.
+Editor Louis Navellier is a former computer programmer who has leveraged his programming skills to become quite prominent in the stock newsletter world.
 His Blue Chip newsletter focuses on Large Cap Stocks and Emerging Markets focuses on small and mid-cap stocks.
 The Blue Chip newsletter has handily outperformed the Emerging Market newsletter over the past 5,10 and 15 years.

 His stock selection process is part technical and part fundamentals.
 Technically he relies on increasing relative strength (positive price momentum) combined with lower volatility.
 This is combined with a financial analysis that is focused heavily on earnings growth, earnings surprises and increased margins.
-Due to that, one has to be comfortable buying momentum growth stocks after they’ve increased in price 50%, 100% or more.
+Due to that, one has to be comfortable buying momentum growth stocks after they’ve already increased in price 50%, 100% or more.

 One of the strengths of all his newsletters is his market commentary.
 While his stock comments tend to focus on earnings and margin growth, his market commentary has focused on factors such as the dollar exchange rate, consumer and producer price indexes, transports, Federal Funds Rate, employment statistics, and the Presidential term cycle among other factors.
-If you read between the lines you can determine his true feelings on the overall stake of the market and certain sectors in particular.
+If you read between the lines you can determine his true feelings on the overall state of the market and certain sectors in particular.
 This can be extremely valuable insight from a market professional.

 For his newsletter subscribers, Navellier provides a stock grader.
 The stock grader ratings can change quite rapidly after earnings or on breaking news.